prastogi20/stockpredictor/README.md

 We tried different premutations and combinations of parameters to optimise our KNN model,by finding the optimal value of n_neighbors for parameters used to train and test the model.
 We also evaluated the model by including sentiment analysis based on tweets data along with other features.

 If we take the best case scenario from among all tests we did, model predicted with overall accuracy of 51.3%.
-The model predicted 52% of true negative and 51% of true positive for stock price direction.
+The model predicted fall in stock prices with 50% accuracy and increase in stock price with 53% accuracy.
 Below is the classification report for best performing model from among all knn models we created.</br>

 >Optimal value of n_neighbors is 13<br>
 >Balanced accuracy score for the model is 0.5130605345410474<br>